Phentermine promotes weight loss by triggering the release of hormones that suppress hunger signals and boost concentration and alertness.

 So, doctors and pharmacists recommend taking the last dose pill at least 8-10 hours before bedtime to minimize medication-related insomnia.

-It is best to steer clear of caffeinated beverages while taking phentermine due to the medication’s stimulant effects.
+More, it's best to steer clear of caffeinated beverages while taking phentermine due to the medication's already-strong stimulant effects.
 Consuming caffeine while taking phentermine can cause or exacerbate adverse reactions like racing heart, chest pain or high blood pressure .

-One way to expel the excess energy and prevent insomnia while taking phentermine is to increase your daily activity level.
-This can be either in the form of formal workouts or simply taking the opportunity to move throughout the day.
+One way to burn off the extra energy from phentermine and reduce insomnia is to increase daily activity.
+This can come in the form of either formal workouts or simply moving more throughout the day.

-Getting to the gym early in the morning seems to hold the most benefit in terms consistency and overcoming insomnia.
-In fact, the National Sleep Foundation notes that, “people who work out on a treadmill at 7:00am sleep longer, experience deeper sleep cycles, and spend 75 percent more time in the most reparative stages of slumber than those who exercise at later times that day.”
+Evidence indicates that getting your blood pumping first thing in the morning is best for overcoming insomnia.
+In fact, the National Sleep Foundation reports that, “people who work out on a treadmill at 7:00am sleep longer, experience deeper sleep cycles, and spend 75 percent more time in the most reparative stages of slumber than those who exercise at later times that day.”

 Research shows that too much screen time negatively affects users’ mental health and can interfere with restful sleep .
 So, try to disconnect as much as possible in the late evening hours by reducing use of smartphones, computers and televisions.

-Your bedroom should be for the sole purpose of sleeping: without interference from technological devices, work or other distractions.
-This singular purpose space helps signal your brain that the bedroom is a place for sleep and rejuvenation, not stress and wakefulness.
+Keep your bedroom free of technological devices, work or other distractions.
+By designating room as a space for rest and relaxation you’re signaling to your brain that the bedroom is a place for sleep, not stress and wakefulness.

 Some combinations are dangerous, while others can help you sleep and promote greater weight loss.
-However, sleeping pills are not a safe option for all patients so it is vital that you speak directly with your prescribing physician.
+However, sleeping pills are not a safe option for all patients so it's important that you speak directly with your prescribing physician and pharmacist.

 Phentermine and melatonin are a common combination, especially for patients struggling with insomnia.
-However, the specific drug interaction remains undefined and some doctors warn about the two substances’ opposing effects.
+However, the experts still don't know much about the specific drug interaction and some doctors warn about the two substances’ opposing effects.